What is AI as a Service (AIaaS): Benefits, Types and Main Challenges

 Moreover, AI-powered diagnostic services are accessible to healthcare providers through cloud-based platforms, making advanced diagnostic tools more accessible to smaller practices or in regions with limited medical infrastructure.
 This democratization of technology not only improves outcomes for patients but also reduces the workload on healthcare professionals by automating routine tasks.

-For an in-depth look at how IBM Watson is transforming healthcare diagnostics, you can read more here.
-Additionally, explore how AI is enhancing healthcare through predictive analytics and personalized care in this detailed article on Advanced AI in Healthcare 2024.
+Explore how AI is enhancing healthcare through predictive analytics and personalized care in this detailed article on Advanced AI in Healthcare 2024.

 7.2 Finance: Fraud Detection Systems